How to deal with the challenges of being an artist

 It’s not like one blog post is going to sort that one out. πŸ˜†

-But getting to any destination involves taking one step at a time, so here are three things you can start to do or think about when it comes to creating your own, unique-to-you Demon Management System.
+But getting to any destination involves taking one step at a time, so here are three things you can start doing when it comes to creating your own, unique-to-you Demon Management System.

 1 | Take the ‘I am an artist’ challenge {it’s free!}